You wouldn't be interested in my life story; it's rather mundane.

 Only in recent years did I start looking at the bigger picture, and God took the opportunity to gradually make Himself known to me; sometimes with a quiet word, sometimes with a hammer (necessary due to my thick head).

-Still, I sat on the fence for several years, looking around at all this new scenery, before I made (what originally presented as an impossible leap over a yawning chasm but by then was only a small step of faith) the decision to surrender my life to God and join the Seventh-day Adventist Church.
+Still, I sat on the fence for several years, looking around at all the new scenery, before I made the decision to surrender my life to God and join the Seventh-day Adventist Church.

 My reasons for becoming an Adventist and information on the church are on later pages.